+School lunches must be ordered before 8:00 am each day by using this link.
 It is the parent and student's responsibility to keep meal account balances positive.

 Meal Payment: We encourage parents to periodically check their student's account to make certain their child is current.
-Parents can view purchases and are able to make online payments at www.k12paymentcenter.com.
+Parents are able to make online payments at myschoolbucks.com.
+Money previous entered through k12paymentcenter will be transferred to student's account.